 - Record days of missed work or other activities/events

-A: In most cases the statute of limitations is two years from the date of the accident.
-But, it is best to contact an attorney as soon as possible following an accident.
+A: In most cases, the statute of limitations in Pennsylvania is two years from the date of the accident.
+But, it is best to contact a personal injury attorney as soon as possible following an accident.
 It’s easy to lose or destroy important pieces of evidence regarding vehicle safety standards and driver logs.
 It is best if we can get to work as soon as possible.